Valorant Haven Guide - Dominate games pushing the three sites!

 Sharing information is a must for teams, even at the start of the lobby.
 If you see a player coming, share that!
 Sign your team, so you are able to take advantage and can all focus on planting the spike for the point.
 The Haven map favors the attackers greatly, and while it doesn’t mean you’ll lose every defending round, you need to be more careful when playing it.
 For both defenders and attackers, three bomb sites to plant the spike means more land to cover and a more fast-paced game in general.

-Multiple rounds may be quicker than usual, but be mindful of playing too aggressive.
+Multiple rounds may be quicker than usual, but be mindful of playing too aggressively.
 So, that’s why we prepared this Valorant guide.
 Many walls don’t offer the protection they promise, and there are many high grounds on Haven for snipers, which will make anyone running on the corners a free kill to their enemies.
 Prepare yourself, try to learn the callouts on this Valorant Haven map guide, and read up.

 Be sure to check our other Valorant guides on our website, anyway, here are some tips, tricks, and the best pointers for playing Haven in either offense or defense.
 Get some points today!